This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Your child may need specialized educational programs, occupational therapy, behavioral therapy, speech therapy, and more.

-If the brain damage is severe and your child will never be fully independent, you could be facing the costs of caring for your child for the rest of his or her life.
+If the brain damage is severe and your child will never be fully independent, you could be facing the costs of caring for your child for the rest of their life.

 Seeking Justice for Your Baby and Protecting Others

 If your child was negligently injured, the responsible person or institution should be brought to justice.
-They should be forced to recognize and admit to the mistake that caused such a significant tragedy.
+They should recognize and admit to the mistake that caused such a significant tragedy.

 In addition to getting justice, your actions with the help of a lawyer could even protect other babies.

-When doctors and hospitals are found guilty of malpractice, it forces them to face accountability, which potentially protects babies born in the future.
+When doctors and hospitals are found guilty of malpractice, it forces them to face accountability, potentially protecting babies born in the future.

 How an Infant Brain Damage Lawyer Can Help

-You may recognize that your child’s brain damage is life-changing, that it is going to be expensive, and that your doctor or medical team failed you and caused this harm.
+You may recognize that your child’s brain damage is life-changing, that it will be expensive, and that your doctor or medical team failed you and caused this harm.
 What you may not know is what to do next.
 This is where an infant brain damage lawyer can help.

 This professional should be an expert in malpractice law and will be able to guide you through the process of starting a lawsuit and asking for compensation.

-A lawyer will understand the statute of limitations, how to investigate the incident, what kind of evidence is needed to make your case, and will represent you better than you can yourself.
+A lawyer will understand the statute of limitations, how to investigate the incident, what kind of evidence you need to make your case, and will represent you better than you can yourself.

 How to Find a Good Lawyer

-When looking for a lawyer to help you with your infant brain damage case, you shouldn’t rely on a general practice attorney.
+You shouldn’t rely on a general practice attorney when looking for a lawyer to help you with your infant brain damage case.
 You need a medical malpractice legal expert.
 Look for a lawyer who specializes in birth injury cases and has a proven track record.

 Ask for references from previous clients.
 A reputable lawyer will not mind answering questions or offering references.